theycallmemac/odin/docs/functional-spec/README.md

 The first page of your functional specification should contain at least:

-- your name,
+- your names,
 - your project title,
 - the type of document (e.g. *Functional Specification*)
-- your student number, and
+- your student IDs, and
 - the date you finished working on the document.

 **When it comes to actual submission, you should create a PDF copy of your final version and store it in this directory also.**